tbouffard/playground-release-drafter-and-gh-pages/README.md

 **TODO**
 - experiment `.nowignore`: for local dev only?
+- check if the build configuration/command can be put in the `.nowconfig` file
-- create a Now organization
+- create a Now organization/team
 - deployment diff: https://zeit.co/blog/deploy-summary

 #### Managing the `gh-pages` branch

-Currently (as of 2020-03-31), `ZEIT Now for GitHub will deploy every push by default.`.
+Currently (as of 2020-03-31), `ZEIT Now for GitHub will deploy every push by default`.
 As the usual Now build config is an npm build, this does not work for the `gh-pages` which only contains static files.
+Filtering of branch to deploy: see https://github.com/zeit/now/discussions/4086 and https://github.com/zeit/now/discussions/4419

 Workaround
-Request Now to run a dedicated bash script [now-build.sh](./now-build.sh) which
+Request `Now` to run a dedicated bash script [now-build.sh](./now-build.sh) which
 - call the npm build on the `master` branch
 - copy static resources in the [Now output directory](https://zeit.co/docs/v2/build-step#output-directory) to let Now then deploy them
   - 1st implementation was to publish the gh-pages content, like for commit 9f398bd32230eb056e9ded301de6984f591a9ce3 and deployment https://playground-release-drafter-and-gh-pages-aet93vb1w.now.sh/
   - as of commit 016c036633b44fa9897db2ca1379e20fbe37b8a6, we only publish a html page that redirect to the github pages site: https://playground-release-drafter-and-gh-pages-gjs3sb48e.now.sh/
+- such branch also be deployed on a custom Now domain (can be a subdomain of now.sh), see https://github.com/zeit/now/discussions/4454

+#### Current caveats with `Now`

+Based on `2020-03-31` experiments
+- no way to filter which branch to build (see below for gh-pages) or only build PR.
+Generate issue if the build commands are not the same on all branches
+- require a lot of GitHub permissions, see https://vercel.com/docs/v2/git-integrations/vercel-for-github
+- for organization repository, a paid account is needed (see https://github.com/zeit/now/discussions/4285), open source can be sponsored on demand

 ### Alternatives to be tested